gmarti-web/gmarti-web.github.io/README.md

 To create my blog, this project uses [Jekyll](https://jekyllrb.com/) and [Vale](https://vale.sh/).
 Jekyll renders all Markdown and AsciiDoc documents into static blog pages.
 This controls how the documents look to viewers in their browser.
 Vale lints these documents to keep them error-free.
 It checks for spelling issues, grammatical errors, over-complicated content, and more.
 Together, they convert the plain text documents in this repository into a vibrant, well-structured blog for my technical writing projects.

 The rest of this README page describes how to build this project on your local computer and add changes to the gmartiblog.com platform.
+The page assumes you work in either a Linux-based or macOS environment.

 ## How to build this project locally